-In chapter 3 he presents the most comprehensive arguments, against Jewish objections to Christianity, and in the early verses of this chapter, he addresses their issues through a series of questions and answers.
+In chapter 3 he presents the most comprehensive arguments, against Jewish objections to Christianity, and in the early verses of this chapter, he addresses the righteousness of God judgements and our being justified, freely by His grace - and Paul does this through a series of rhetorical questions, to which he provides precise theological answers.

-While detailing the incredible privilege Israel had, by being chosen of God, to be the one nation through Whom He would reveal Himself to a lost and dying world of sinners, Paul makes it clear, that God is no respecter of persons, and that Jew and Gentile alike, must approach Him in the same way - by faith.
-Jews are saved in the same way as Gentiles are saved - by God's grace, through faith.
+While detailing Israel's incredible privileges... by being chosen of God, to be the one nation through Whom He would reveal Himself to a lost and dying world of sinners, Paul makes it clear, that God is no respecter of persons, and that Jew and Gentile alike, must approach Him in exactly the same way - by faith.
+By faith in His word.
+Jews are saved in the same way as Gentiles are saved.
+Jew are credited with righteousness in the same way that Gentiles are declared righteousness - by God's grace, through faith in His word.

-For two whole chapters Paul had laid out the shocking reality that every man and woman, who comes into this world, is born dead in sin, are at enmity with God.
-All filled with unrighteousness and all are under His eternal condemnation.
-Everyone is filled with wickedness, envy and murmurings.
-All are boasters, covenant-breakers, implacable and unmerciful.
+For two whole chapters Paul systematically laid out the shocking reality that every man and every woman, who comes into this world, is born dead in sin.
+Paul made it very clear in his precious chapters that everyone comes into this world at enmity with God.
+All are filled with unrighteousness and all are under God's eternal condemnation.
+Everyone is filled with wickedness, envy, and murmurings.
+All are boasters, covenant-breakers, implacable, and unmerciful.

-Paul explained that there are none that are righteous, not even one... and that no-one - whether Jew or Gentile, is excused, for each one is a sinner, who is estranged from God, and at enmity with Him - all are in desperate need of a Saviour, and all need salvation.
+Paul explained that there are none that are righteous, not even one... and that no-one - whether Jew or Gentile, is excused, for each one is a sinner, who is estranged from God, and hostile towards Him.
+All are in desperate need of a Saviour, and all need salvation.